jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 //...

 storedPerson.data.render { person ->
-    if (person != null) { // If person is null you would get NullPointerExceptions reading or updating its store.
+    if (person != null) { // Avoid NullPointerExceptions reading or updating storedPerson
-                          // So you must create a safe scope manually, where it is ensured that person is not null! val storedName = customerStore.map(Person.name())
+                          // by manually creating a safe scope ensuring that person is not null val storedName = customerStore.map(Person.name())
         input {
             value(storedName.data)